 Graduates of the best bachelor’s in media communication have access to careers that are constantly in-demand and can pay upwards of three times the U.S. national average salary.

 While traditional, print-based journalism may be in decline in this digital age, other occupations favored by media communication graduates are not.
 According to the Bureau of Labor Statistics (BLS), the media and communication industry is still growing and is projected to do so for at least the next decade.
-What’s more, the median wage for all media and communication occupations was 150% higher than the U.S. average for all occupations in 2019.
+What’s more, the median wage for all media and communication occupations was 150% higher than the U.S. average for all occupations.

 What Is a Media Communication Degree?

 Media communication degrees can lead to varied careers in industries including marketing and advertising, public relations, and communications.
 To prepare graduates for these roles, courses in a media communication program will teach the concepts behind public relations, journalism, advertising, digital communications, and film studies, among others.

 Courses might include foundation studies in professional communications and media studies.
 You’ll likely learn how to create and execute social media campaigns, and how to design messages using varied techniques and technologies for different audiences and platforms.
 You’ll also study public relations, which is an essential domain for those working in professional communications.

 For admission into most media communication degree programs at the undergraduate level, you’ll typically need a minimum 2.0 GPA (on a 4-point scale).
 However, if your GPA falls short, but you have evidence of strong academic performance in coursework or strong test scores, you may still be considered.

 One of the most common careers for graduates of a media communication degree program is the role of a public relations specialist.
 This well-remunerated position can also progress into managerial roles, which attract higher salary ceilings.
 In this role, you’ll typically work for an organization, creating, maintaining, and protecting the company’s image before the public.